King's Scholar: King's Ely

-King's Ely awarded King's Scholarships to 12 boys every year until 1973 when Queen Elizabeth II requested for the scholarship to be awarded to high achieving girls as well, in conjunction with her visit to the school.
-Thus every year 6 girls and 6 boys from the lower sixth are awarded the scholarship based on the grades achieved at GCSE with most scholars achieving over 5 A*.
-The ceremony is carried out in Ely Cathedral in which the Scholars are added as members of the Cathedral foundation.
+King's Ely awarded King's Scholarships to twelve boys every year until 1973 when Queen Elizabeth II requested for the scholarship to be awarded to high achieving girls as well, in conjunction with her visit to the school.
+Thus, every year, twelve girls and boys from the lower sixth are awarded the scholarship based on the grades achieved at GCSE with most scholars achieving over eight grade '9's.
+The admission of scholars is carried out at a special service of choral evensong every September in Ely Cathedral.
+During this, the Scholars are admitted as members of the Cathedral foundation and sign their names in a special book.
 Every year the scholars participate in one of King's Ely's oldest traditions, the annual "Hoop Trundle".
-Essentially the scholars trundle hoops along the college lane in a race.
+Essentially, after the annual prizegiving service in the cathedral, the scholars trundle hoops along the cathedral's east lawn in a race.
 The tradition derives from when centuries ago, one of the privileges of being a King's scholar was the right to be able to play games in cathedral and college grounds.
-King's scholars wear a red gown over their uniform and are also entitled to several other privileges:
+King's scholars wear a red gown over their uniform during school services in the cathedral and are awarded special red ties with small golden crowns on them.
+They are also entitled to several other privileges: